getloom/loom/src/docs/known-issues.md

   When you open our contextmenu on a link, you'll see the link again in the menu under your pointer by default, so to access your system's functionality on links, tap-and-hold twice.

+## Multi-actor systems are more complex

+Felt was designed from the beginning to support multiple users, or actors, for each account.
+This is a useful and powerful concept to integrate with a social app, and it helps support strong privacy mechanics with good UX.
+We're also excited to explore novel actor types with shared or automated control, like bot actors and group actors.

+This power brings complexity, and currently, end-users of felt-server are exposed to this concept and have no options for a simpler experience.
+Fortunately, our system is being designed to support a fully customizable UI, so when it's ready, you'll be able to hide or disable this complexity completely.